HomeDirectoriesBusiness Hours Optimization in Directory Listings

 Did you know?
 According to Google’s local business guidelines, businesses that maintain consistently accurate information through API integration tend to rank higher in local search results than those with frequent inconsistencies or outdated information.

-There are several ways to implement API integration for hours updates, depending on your technical resources and needs:
+You can integrate APIs for hours updates in several ways, depending on your technical resources and needs:

 1. Direct API Integration: Your developers connect your business management software directly to directory APIs, enabling automatic updates when hours change in your system